hafizaslami/papers/journal.md

 # Simulations
 Johm has made some simulations of particles formation using his box model.
 It produces the grouwth is siza distribution ...

+# Methodology
+We used an AMS (Allen et al 1999) to measure particle mass and chemical composition.